emrekardaslar/Covid19-Sample-Website/README.md

 # Covid19-Sample-Website
 Website for entering/editing daily covid data.

-Backend: Java Servlets
+Backend: Java Servlets.
-Database: Oracle DBMS
+Database: Oracle DBMS.
-Frontend: HTML, CSS, JSP, JST
+Frontend: HTML, CSS, JSP, JSTL.

+Java codes are in src file
+Static files are in WebContent
+The JSPs are in WebContent/WEB-INF
+Needed packages are in WebContent/WEB-INF/lib

 Follow the steps below to setup the web application.